-Available in PDF or IBook, these documents include a property overview, detailed production data and management information for each of the Tocal enterprises: beef, dairy, free range eggs and well as horse and sheep breeding.
+Available in PDF, this document includes a property overview, detailed production data and management information for each of the Tocal enterprises: beef, dairy, free range eggs and well as horse and sheep breeding.
 This information can support students using Tocal as a study in a range of NSW syllabuses.

 The climate helps determine the type of agriculture that is viable and highlights the risks and uncertainty that are a feature of Australian agriculture.
 Those working in agriculture are vitally interested in both the weather (day to day experience) and the climate (long term data) that affect their activities.